 - Equipment is available to current UT students, as well as faculty and staff with a valid RecSports membership.
 Department, office, team and registered student organization rental information here.

-- Rental Rate Periods: Daily means one 24 hour period (available, M,T,W,TH) and Weekend means pickup on Friday and return Monday.
-During business hours.
+- Rental Rate Periods: Daily means one 24 hour period (available, M,T,W,R) and Weekend means pickup on Friday and return Monday (during business hours).

 - Renter is held financially responsible for cleaning, theft, loss, abnormal wear and tear damage, and any late fees assessed.